utility-library/leap/README.md

 ### Using operator
 The `using` operator runs a [filter](#filter), validating the conditions defined within it.
-If any of the conditions fail, it throws an error, preventing the execution of the associated code. although they are almost always used in functions nothing prohibits you from being able to use them where you want to
+If any of the conditions fail, it throws an error, preventing the execution of the associated code.

 Syntax:
 ```lua